 Sunny Jar Eco Hub is a social enterprise on a mission to make sustainable and eco-friendly living easy and accessible for all.

 Based in London, our workshops focus on craft, upcycling and wellbeing.
 Collaborating with organisations, businesses, schools and communities, we aim to spark conversations about greener, low waste living and inspire people to take action.

 As a community interest company, we are committed to supporting the people and places in our local area and beyond.
 All profits are reinvested towards our mission to make sustainable living easy and accessible, with a focus on our community.
 Through our partnerships with local groups and organisations, we explore the needs and ideas of local residents and work together to create solutions.
 Alongside our free events, we run projects such as Aberfeldy Food Coop and Roman Road Borrow-a-Bag scheme.

 Sunny Jar Eco Hub began in 2018 as an idea amongst

 a group of friends in East London.
 Our initial discussion centred on creating a food coop to save money and reduce our packaging waste.
-This grew to establishing an eco hub to share ideas and initiatives on sustainable and low waste living.
+This grew to establish an eco hub to share ideas and initiatives on sustainable and low-waste living.

 We launched in January 2019 with a sold out event full of creative workshops, talks and enthusiastic participants.
 Our concept was embraced by the community and we have continued to grow and expand with the help of our supporters, networks and partners.